tensorflow/tfjs-models/deeplab/README.md

 * **Legend** :: { [name: string]: [number, number, number] }

-The legend is a dictionary of objects recognized in the image and their colors.
+The legend is a dictionary of objects recognized in the image and their colors in RGB format.

 * **height** :: number